 Full retreat to the couch

 I remember wanting to cry, I was so desperately tired.
-It seemed I just barely gotten to sleep.
-Then, tap, tap, tap: “You’re snoring.
+It seemed I had just barely got to sleep, then, tap, tap, tap: “You’re snoring.
 Again.”

 Sooner or later either my husband or I would head downstairs for a restless night on the couch, leaving the other to wrestle with their guilt in our queen-size bed and gratefully grab a few hours of much-needed rest.